KhushiChandak04/KhushiChandak04/README.md

 # 💫 Hi, I’m Khushi Chandak!
-<br><br>☕ Currently learning how to turn coffee into code and debug my life one bug at a time.<br><br>🌱 Diving into:<br><br>- Machine Learning & AI (teaching machines to be smarter than me… which isn’t hard some days)<br>- Cloud Computing (aka someone else’s computer with better marketing)<br>- Full-Stack Development (MERN, PHP/MySQL, React)<br>- Java & Data Structures (the classic “college love-hate relationship”)<br><br>🤝 I enjoy collaborating on projects that solve real-world challenges, empower communities, or just make tech a little more fun.<br><br>⚡ Tech Stack & Tools<br><br>- Languages: Python, Java, C, C++, JavaScript, PHP, SQL<br>- Frontend: React, HTML, CSS, Bootstrap<br>- Backend: Node.js, Express.js, PHP<br>- Databases: MySQL, MongoDB<br>- Cloud & ML: TensorFlow, scikit-learn, OpenCV, YOLOv8, basics of AWS/Cloud<br>- Version Control & Tools: Git, GitHub, VS Code<br><br>Basically, if it runs on caffeine and curiosity, I’ll probably try building it.<br><br>👩‍💻 About Me<br><br>Fluent in Python, Java, MERN, Flutter, and accidental infinite loops<br>Ask me about AI, Cloud, Web Development, or why semicolons ruin my day<br>Reach me at khushichandak2005@gmail.com<br><br>💡 Fun fact: I once tried coding a script that could write movie scripts.
+<br>☕ Currently learning how to turn coffee into code and debug my life one bug at a time.<br><br>🌱 Diving into:<br><br>- Machine Learning & AI (teaching machines to be smarter than me… which isn’t hard some days)<br>- Cloud Computing (aka someone else’s computer with better marketing)<br>- Full-Stack Development (MERN, PHP/MySQL, React)<br>- Java & Data Structures (the classic “college love-hate relationship”)<br><br>🤝 I enjoy collaborating on projects that solve real-world challenges, empower communities, or just make tech a little more fun.<br><br>Basically, if it runs on caffeine and curiosity, I’ll probably try building it.<br><br>👩‍💻 About Me<br><br>Fluent in Python, Java, MERN, Flutter, and accidental infinite loops<br>Ask me about AI, Cloud, Web Development, or why semicolons ruin my day<br>Reach me at khushichandak2005@gmail.com<br><br>💡 Fun fact: I once tried coding a script that could write movie scripts.
 Spoiler: it kept writing error logs instead of dialogues.

 ## 🌐 Socials: